 - Anna Druet is a science writer, researcher, and was formerly Clue’s Science and Education lead.
 She specializes in women's health topics, particularly reproductive issues.

 - Kyrin Dunston, MD is a board-certified OBGYN as well as a Life Mastery Consultant.
 She is a member of the Institute of Functional Medicine (IFM) and the American Academy of Anti-Aging Medicine (A4M).

-- Dietitian Frida Harju-Westman is an in-house nutritionist at the health app Lifesum.
+- Frida Harju-Westman is an in-house nutritionist at the health app Lifesum.

-Like a lot of health issues, the exact causes of PMS weight gain and bloating aren't that clear, and very often, they vary from person to person.
-“We do know that hormonal changes around the end of the cycle can lead to bloating by way of water retention,” explains Anna Druet, a research scientist at the period and ovulation tracking app Clue.
+Weight gain during your period is incredibly normal.
+However, the factors that cause the weight gain aren't clear and can vary from person to person.
+“We do know that hormonal changes around the end of the cycle can lead to bloating by way of water retention,” explains Anna Druet, a former research scientist at the period and ovulation tracking app Clue.
 “Other women may experience gas retention and constipation, as progesterone (a hormone involved in your menstrual cycle) can affect the speed of digestion.
 Some women also experience diarrhea, which is caused by the same hormone-like lipids (called prostaglandins) that make the uterus cramp during menstruation,” she explains.
-Each of these GI issues can result in bloating and, thankfully temporary, weight gain.
+These GI issues might result in bloating and, thankfully temporary, weight gain.

 The first is that the hormone estrogen can cause salt and water to be retained in the body’s tissues, which usually happens when estrogen outweighs the progesterone level in the body (aka "estrogen dominance").